-In this case, my Gmail account is used for email, contacts and calendars.
+In this case, my Gmail account is used for email (Apple Mail app), Contacts and Calendar.
 The green switches are used to enable or disable data access for this account for each type of data.
 These correspond the green arrows in the Gmail contacts picture: